BCzarkowski/bczarkowski.github.io/docs/zadanie1/subpages/subpage_C++.md

 ---

 # Introduction
 C++ is a general-purpose programming language that was developed by Bjarne Stroustrup at Bell Labs in Murray Hill, New Jersey, starting in 1979.
 It was designed as an extension of the C programming language, incorporating object-oriented features to enhance its capabilities.
-The first commercial release of C++ occurred in 1985, and it has since evolved through various standards, with significant updates such as C++98, C++03, C++11, C++14, C++17, and C++20.
+The first commercial release of C++ was in 1985, and it has since evolved through various standards, with significant updates including C++98, C++03, C++11, C++14, C++17, and C++20.

 C++ supports multiple programming paradigms, including procedural, object-oriented, and generic programming, making it a versatile choice for a wide range of applications.
 It is widely used in system/software development, game development, real-time simulations, and performance-critical applications due to its efficiency and control over system resources.